Why study Bachelor of Public Health?

 The IIE Bachelor of Public Health is a multidisciplinary and flexible degree that provides students with the opportunity to learn and apply key principles of Public Health leading to a wide range of careers.
 On completion of the degree future opportunities include application for studies in related fields including for example the Honours in Public Health and the Postgraduate Diploma in Public Health.

-International cross-campus collaborations, placements and internships expose you to a variety of international staff, students and stakeholders, and mean you gain a global perspective on public health.
+Collaborations, placements and internships expose you to a variety of local and international staff, students and stakeholders, and mean you gain a global perspective on public health.
 We also take advantage of local opportunities for collaboration between IIE MSA and partners within the South African community.

 In the first year, students will investigate the biological basis of health and disease, health and social care systems and global health.
 In the second year students will learn for example how to analyse patterns of health and disease.
 Fieldwork in the third year provides a broad exposure to the public health field that underpin an understanding of health and illness prevention in both individuals and populations.

-Successful completion of this programme leads to an IIE qualification.
+Successful completion of this bachelor's degree programme leads to an IIE qualification.

 Career Opportunities